cabforum/servercert/docs/BR.md

   i. once every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

+For CRLs issued prior to 2022-02-01:
 The value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.

+For CRLs issued on or after 2022-02-01:
+The validity interval MUST NOT be more than twelve months.

 ### 4.9.8 Maximum latency for CRLs (if applicable)